priyadp1/agent_consensus/README.md

 # Agent Consensus

-A multi-agent framework for studying consensus and opinion dynamics across language models.
+A multi-agent framework for studying consensus and model deference across varying experimental settings.
 Three agents deliberate over survey and factual questions across multiple rounds, allowing analysis of disagreement, deference, and accuracy as a function of model size and identity visibility.
-Experiments use either the GPT-4.1 family (`gpt-4.1-nano`, `gpt-4.1-mini`, `gpt-4.1`) or a random family of frontier models (`Mistral-Large-3`, `Llama-4-Maverick-17B-128E-Instruct-FP8`, `Phi-4`).
+Experiments use either the GPT-4.1 family (`GPT-4.1-nano`, `GPT-4.1-mini`, `GPT-4.1`) or a random family of frontier models (`Mistral-Large-3`, `Llama-4-Maverick-17B-128E-Instruct-FP8`, `Phi-4`).

 ---